diberry/azure-typespec-cs/server/README.md

 # Next Steps

 - Use the SwaggerUI endpoint to test out the running service
-- Update business logic mocks with real business logic
+- Update business logic implementation with real business logic
-  - `mocks/Widgets.cs`
+  - `Azure/WidgetCosmos.cs`
-- Update `mocks/MockRegistration.cs` if you update the constructor of business logic implementations.
+- Update `Azure/CosmosRegistration.cs` if you update the constructor of business logic implementations.
 - Update development and production configuration to suit your needs

 ## More Information